-Bringing home a puppy is a lifetime commitment that comes with many responsibilities to consider including the time and monetary expense.
+Welcoming a puppy into your family is a lifetime commitment that comes with many responsibilities and expenses to consider:

-Grooming : For years I shared my life with Gordon Setters.
+- Grooming Costs : For years I shared my life with Gordon Setters.
 I really enjoyed the time spent grooming them and was proud when people would comment on their beautiful, flowing black and tan coats.
-But, not everyone is prepared to commit the time for at home grooming or the expense of hiring a professional groomer to maintain a coat like this.
-Grooming is an essential part of helping to maintain any dog’s overall well-being, but some require a much more diligent commitment.
+But, not everyone is prepared to commit the time for at-home grooming or the expense of hiring a professional groomer to maintain a coat like this.
+Grooming is an essential part of helping to maintain any dog’s overall health and well-being (matted coats can be quite painful for a dog and may restrict their movement and cause hot spots), but some require a much more diligent and potentially costly commitment.
 So, be sure you choose a dog whose grooming requirements you can meet.

-Furthermore, within a breed, and even a litter, there will be a wide range of personalities.
-Much like how two children from the same family will have two unique personalities.
+- There is certainly a predictability factor to choosing a purebred, but within a breed, and even a litter, there will be a wide range of personalities.
+Much like how two children from the same family will have unique personalities.
 So, if you choose a particular breed, be sure to spend plenty of time getting to know the adult dogs in the breeder’s line and the pups in the litter you are choosing from.